Royal Palm Hotel (Miami): History

 The hotel stretched 680 ft along the Miami River's north bank.
 A veranda surrounded the hotel, about one-sixth of a mile in length.
 The hotel was described as "modern Colonial", with an air of "decorous opulence".
 There were 450 guest rooms and suites.
 The average guest room was twelve feet by eighteen feet, and 100 of the rooms had private baths.
 The main dining room would seat 500 guests.
 A second dining room was for maids and children.
 There were also private dining rooms.
 There were parlors, a billiards room, other game rooms, a 45 ft by 50 ft ballroom, and 100 dressing rooms at the swimming pool.
 The boiler room, electric plant, kitchens, laundry and ice-makers were in a separate building.
 The hotel had a staff of 300, including sixteen cooks.
 Although, at the insistence of Julia Tuttle, a clause prohibiting the sale of alcoholic beverages had been included in all land deeds for the new city of Miami, the Royal Palm Hotel had an exemption to serve alcohol to its guests during the three months of the tourist season.

+The construction of the Royal Palm brought many of the pioneers who would make Miami into a booming city.

+John B. Reilly (first mayor), John Sewell (3rd mayor and developer) and E. G. Sewell (3-time mayor and promoter) would arrive in Miami in February of 1896 to work on the Royal Palm.